gamedaoco/battlepass-bot/README.md

   - `comment` - user to comment tweet of specific twitter account;
   - `like`  - user to like tweets of specific twitter account;
 Discord quests specific fields:
+* `guildId` - specific guild, activity in which should be analyzed.
+Parameter applied for `join` and `post` quest types;
-* `channelId` - specifies specific channel it applies to.
+* `channelId` - specific channel it applies to.
 If not provided, activity in all channels counts;
 Twitter quests specific fields:
 * `twitterId` - twitter account, which users need to follow/like/retweet/comment to complete the quest;
 * `hashtag` - for tweet quests, specific hashtag to be present in a tweet message.